failure-driven/layered-testing-presentation/submission.md

 ### Description

 _contemporary experience, beyond single application, diversity, novel experiences or developments_

-  The talk is a hands on style tutorial in a style of layered Behaviour Driven Design for modern web applications often with a SPA (Single Page Application) on the front end written in a framework like ReactJS and backed by Rails for the API as well as admin like functionality.
+  You have a great idea for a web app but you have no idea how it's all going to fit together.
+Learn how to drive your design from the business level interactions that a user might make, right through to the smallest units of the domain with multi-layer outside-in behavioural driven design (BDD).

+  This talk is a hands on style tutorial which will enable developers to get started on their projects or improve the testing strategies within their own organisations.
+We're going to run through building a simple web app written with a Rails API and React frontend, and tested using Rspec, Capybara, Selenium webdriver and Jest.

-  This multi layer, outside in BDD stle is based on many years and companies worth of refinement to the techniques and described now as is used in Melbourne startup to build quality software.
+  The multi layer, outside in BDD development style is based on many years and companies worth of refinement to the techniques from the perspectives of two developers who came from polar opposite backgrounds - One with over 20 years of commercial experience and a vast background in TDD, and one relatively new to software.

-  To make the code available and shareable the presnetation follows along an open source demo project implementation of the same style of testing approach.

   Participants will be taken though the various layers:

-  **"Lifecycle Flow"** is the outer most layer of this BDD approach and follows along a flow of activity between 1 or more actors, usually driving a browser along many screens of a web style applications leading to one of a number of possible flow on effects.
+  * **"Lifecycle Flow"** is the outer most layer of this BDD approach and follows along a flow of activity between 1 or more actors, usually driving a browser along many screens of a web style applications leading to one of a number of possible flow on effects.
 These flows usually represent a business process.

-  **"Page/Component Mechanics"** are tests still run from a browser but focusing on a particular page or component on a number of places within the app and exercise specific behaviours that may come about from various states the application may find itself in.
+  * **"Page/Component Mechanics"** are tests still run from a browser but focusing on a particular page or component on a number of places within the app and exercise specific behaviours that may come about from various states the application may find itself in.

-  **"Frontend Compment Tests"** are used to test the usually javascript frontend framework implementation of the web page implementation.
-They allow for faster unit level teting of the various states the frontend can be in.
+  * **"Frontend Component Tests"** are used to test the usually javascript frontend framework implementation of the web page implementation.
+They allow for faster unit level testing of the various states the frontend can be in.

-  **"External Integration Tests"** are a boundary that is fulfilled with a mock at most other layers of testing.
+  * **"External Integration Tests"** are a boundary that is fulfilled with a mock at most other layers of testing.
 This layer is performed separately to better control the effect of third party services.

-  **"API Acceptance Tests"** define a boundary of the backend system and are an integration test of the backend unit as a whole.
-This allows for TODO ....
+  * **"API Acceptance Tests"** define a boundary of the backend system and are an integration test of the backend unit as a whole.

-  **"Controller Unit Tests"** are written as unit tests as opposed to more standard RSpec integration tests.
-This is due to the API accpectance being a beter place to drive out the integration and means tests at this layer would only change with API changes.
+  * **"Controller Unit Tests"** are written as unit tests as opposed to more standard RSpec integration tests.
+This is due to the API acceptance being a better place to drive out the integration and means tests at this layer would only change with API changes.

-  **"Domain Concpet Tests"** often a number of model classes in rails represent a join domain concept and it is worth testing their interaction.
+  * **"Domain Concept Tests"** often a number of model classes in rails represent a join domain concept and it is worth testing their interaction.

-  **"Domain Unit Tests"** are mostly done against the grain of RSpec and are unit tests and not integrated with the DB for variuos reasons TODO ...
+  * **"Domain Unit Tests"** are mostly done against the grain of RSpec and are unit tests and not integrated with the DB.

+  Attendees of the talk will walk away with a practical framework knowing
+  * What Unit is under test
+  * What to test at which level
+  * Which failures are expected to happen where
+  * A code repository with all these concepts

   For each of these layers a summary will be given of:
   * how to define the unit under test and why
   * the kind of things that should and should not be tested and could break under this level